 The Town of Chapel Hill has taken action to address concerns from residents and visitors about potential predatory towing practices in Chapel Hill.
 The tow ordinance regulates any non-consensual tow from commercial non-residential property.
-Read the ordinance at www.townofchapelhill.org/towing

 A few of the key changes that were enacted by the Town Council are that tow lots may not be located farther than 15 miles outside of town, and tow zones must be marked with required signage.
-Also, at the time of payment or vehicle release, towing companies must provide the person making payment with a copy of the “Town of Chapel Hill Towing Information Handout.”
+Also, at the time of payment or vehicle release, towing companies must show the person making payment a copy of the “Town of Chapel Hill Towing Information Handout.”

 If you feel that a tow operator is in violation of the Chapel Hill Tow Ordinance, please contact the Chapel Hill Police Department at 919-968-2760 or firstname.lastname@example.org.

 When towing a vehicle, the tow truck operator who is removing the vehicle must report by telephone to the Chapel Hill Police Department a license tag number, description of the vehicle, the location that the vehicle is being towed from and its present location.
 This report must be made before the tow truck towing the vehicle leaves the private property from which the vehicle is towed.WAS THE TOW ZONE ADEQUATELY MARKED?

 Private properties that allow towing must display prominent signs that clearly state the tow-away zone.
 The business property owner is responsible for setting specific tow policies.
 If the property owner adopts a “walk-off tow” policy, a the signs must include a statement that notifies patrons.
 Examples may be: “If you walk off this property, you are subject to being towed.
 This includes patrons who are frequenting business on this property.”
 There are additional signage rules to those stated here.